Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Seidel homomorphism with bulk

-where the union is taken over all $\alpha_1,\alpha_2$ with $\alpha_1 + \alpha_2 = \alpha$ and $(\mathbb L_1,\mathbb L_2) \in \text{\rm Shuff}(\ell)$.
+where the union is taken over all $\alpha_1,\alpha_2 \in \Pi_2(M;H)$ with $\alpha_1 + \alpha_2 = \alpha$ and $(\mathbb L_1,\mathbb L_2) \in \text{\rm Shuff}(\ell)$.
 Here $\alpha_1 + \alpha_2$ is as in $(\ref{hgaction})$.
 The fiber product is taken over $M$.

-where the union is taken over all $\alpha_1,\alpha_2$ with $\alpha_1 + \alpha_2 = \alpha$ and $(\mathbb L_1,\mathbb L_2) \in \text{\rm Shuff}(\ell)$.
+where the union is taken over all $\alpha_1,\alpha_2 \in \Pi_2(M;H)$ with $\alpha_1 + \alpha_2 = \alpha$ and $(\mathbb L_1,\mathbb L_2) \in \text{\rm Shuff}(\ell)$.
 The fiber product is taken over $M$. \item We may choose $\alpha_0 \in \Pi_2(M;H)$ such that the (virtual) dimension satisfies the following equality $(\ref{dimension22})$.

-\item We can define orientations of ${{\CM}}_{\ell}(H_\chi,J^H_\chi;*,z^H_{*};\alpha)$ so that $(3)$ above are compatible with this orientation. \item Evaluation maps extend to ${{\CM}}_{\ell}(H_\chi,J^H_\chi;*,z^H_{*};\alpha)$ in a way compatible with $(3)$ above. \item The map ${\rm ev}_{+\infty}$ becomes a weakly submersive map in the sense of \cite{fooo:book} Definition {\rm A1.13}.
-Here ${\rm ev}_{+\infty}$ is defined in the same way as in \eqref{eq:evHJH}. \end{enumerate} \end{lem} Here the compatibility with evaluation maps claimed in (6) above is described as follows.
+\item We can define a system of orientations on ${{\CM}}_{\ell}(H_\chi,J^H_\chi;*,z^H_{*};\alpha)$ so that the isomorphisms $(3)$ above are compatible with this orientations. \item The valuation maps \eqref{eq:evphiH} extend to ${{\CM}}_{\ell}(H_\chi,J^H_\chi;*,z^H_{*};\alpha)$ in a way compatible with $(3)$ above. \item The map ${\rm ev}_{+\infty}$ becomes a weakly submersive map in the sense of \cite[Definition {\rm A1.13}]{fooo:book2} (Definition $\ref{mapkura}$).
+Here ${\rm ev}_{+\infty}$ is defined in the same way as in \eqref{eq:evHJH}. \item The Kuranishi structure is invariant under the permutation of interior marked points. \end{enumerate} \end{lem} Here the compatibility with the evaluation maps claimed in (6) above is described as follows.
 Let us consider the boundary in (\ref{bdryhomomapPiuBM}).
 Let $i \in\L_2$ be the $j$-th element of $\L_2$.
 We have

 and

 Denote by $t$ the second coordinate of the marked point in $\R \times S^1$.
 Then $(\phi_H^t)^{-1} \circ \text{ev}_j$ is equal to second factor of the $\text{ev}_i$ with respect to $U_3 \cong D_+ \times M$.